What Are PFAS and Why Should Homeowners Care?

 How to Test Your Home Water for PFAS

 Understanding whether PFAS are present in your water is the critical first step.
-True at-home PFAS analysis isn't possible with consumer test strips — you'll need a certified laboratory to get accurate results.
-You can learn more about the full process in our home water quality testing guide.
+True at-home PFAS analysis isn't possible with consumer test strips.
+You'll need a certified laboratory to get accurate results.
+Our home water quality testing guide walks through the broader process for any water contaminant.

 Step-by-Step: Getting Your Water Tested